ibm-cloud-architecture/refarch-cloud-data-analytics/move-to-cloud.md

 ## Environment Setup

 The Cloud Data Analytics lab is conducted using many components on the IBM cloud.
 It utilizes dashDB for Analytics to be renamed **Db2 Warehouse on Cloud** as of ~July 18th to persist data and Data Connect (and Lift CLI) to ingest data.
-These services are available and deployed from Bluemix, IBM’s cloud platform.
+These services are available and deployed from Bluemix, IBM’s Cloud platform.
 This lab also leverages Cognos Analytics, IBM’s smart data reporting, analytics and visualization service on the cloud.

 On the following pages are a series of steps you need to complete before you do any of the labs.
 Each step outlines an easy to follow set of instructions that walks you through preparing your IBM cloud environment so you can do any of the labs you choose.
 It is a serial process so it’s important that you follow each step in sequence and do not deviate from the workflow or skip any steps in the process.